Megafires More Frequent Because Of Climate Change And Forest Management

 There is no reason for these massive, deadly and costly forest fires in California except that forest management is so poor.
 Billions of dollars are given each year, with so many lives lost, all because of gross mismanagement of the forests.
 Remedy now, or no more Fed payments!— Donald J. Trump (@realDonaldTrump) November 10, 2018

 California Gov. Jerry Brown, who has asked the White House for a "major disaster declaration," hit back at the president on Sunday during a news conference.
-He said forest management is only one element to preventing forest fires.
+He said forest management is only one element of preventing forest fires.

 "Managing all the forests in every way we can does not stop climate change and those who deny that are definitely contributing to the tragedies that we are now witnessing and will continue to witness," Brown said.